ihr-it-projekt/DayZLife/DayZLife/readme.txt

 - process harvest items with different licences
 - Jobs
     - Admins can make player to cops
+    - Medic
-    - player can be a medic
+        - can raid police stations and prisons
+        - Spawn with Medic Equipment
+    - Civil
-    - player can be civil
+        - can raid police stations and prisons
+        - Spawn with Civil Equipment
     - Cops
+        - spawn with Cop Equipment
         - can get load out at specific position
+        - can open police stations and prisons